innotrade/enapso-file-watcher/README.md

 Remove all method which remove all the files which are in watcher.

-# Get All Files in watcher
+# Get All Files from watcher

 ```javascript
 EnapsoFileWatcher.getWatched()